BANGOR, Maine - In the not so distant past, the Penobscot River was so polluted that few dared to fish or swim in it.

 The celebration involved more than 30 exhibitors, ranging from educational programs and sportsmen’ s groups to land trusts, water quality and wildlife organizations.

 Arts and logging history and local businesses also were represented, including Lane Construction, which staffed an exhibit showing how permeable pavement can prevent road runoff contaminated with fuel, salt and heavy metals from reaching the region’ s water bodies.

 “Aren’ t we leading the way here with the river restoration efforts?”
-Edwards asked, as he surveyed views of the now cleaner river from Bangor Waterfront.
+Edwards said, as he surveyed views of the now cleaner river from Bangor Waterfront.

-“What you see right there is the dividend we get back from our investments we made [beginning] in the 1970s — and isn’ t this quite a dividend?” he asked.
+“What you see right there is the dividend we get back from our investments we made [beginning] in the 1970s — and isn’ t this quite a dividend?” he said.